Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Simulations

-\begin{remark} We have considered a bad covariance estimator to illustrate the ``failure'' of the asymptotic regime.
+\begin{remark} We have considered a bad covariance estimator to illustrate the failure of the fixed $n$, increasing $N$ asymptotic framework used in the main text.
 This covariance estimator (i.e., the unadjusted sandwich covariance estimator) should not be used in practice for small sample sizes because there are many finite-sample adjustments readily available \parencite{zeileis2004}.
 With those finite-sample adjustments, the covariance estimators are almost unbiased, even in small samples, and inference ``still works'' in practice when $N \gg n$.
 This just shows that the rates derived in Appendix \ref{appendix:alternative-asymptotic-framework} are probably not relevant in most realistic scenarios because most reasonable estimators that are (only) asymptotically valid, tend to also have a small bias in finite samples. \end{remark}

-To evaluate ``failure'' of the asymptotics, we first consider the z-statistic computed as $z = (\Hat{\rho}_{trial} - \rho_{trial}) / \Hat{\text{SE}}$, where $\Hat{\text{SE}}$ is the standard error of the estimated trial-level correlation coefficient.
+We first consider the z-statistic computed as $z = (\Hat{\rho}_{\text{trial}} - \rho_{\text{trial}}) / \widehat{\mathrm{SE}}$, where $\widehat{\mathrm{SE}}$ is the standard error of the estimated trial-level correlation coefficient.
 If the asymptotics work, then this statistic should follow a standard normal distribution.
 If the asymptotics fail, which we expect if the trial-level treatment effect estimators and their covariance estimators are biased, and the within-trial sample size $n$ does not increase sufficiently fast as a function of the number of trials $N$, then the z-statistic should not follow a standard normal distribution.
 The estimated distribution of the z-statistic is shown in Figure \ref{fig:failure-asymptotics} for all combinations of $n$ and $N$.
 This figure shows that the z-statistic is approximately standard normal in all scenarios except when $N \gg n$.